ccdle12/Guessing-Game/README.md

 # Guessing Game

-A Guesing Game with a simple Tkinter GUI -
+A guessing game made with Tkinter.